Priority Area: Meaningful Engagement & Community Driven Decisions

 (Type of Activity: Community Program Implementation )

 Existing Examples of Progress: 1.
 Visual and language-based tools: In Bassett/Avocado Heights, Spanish-speaking communities responded best to pictures, infographics, and descriptive terms rather than literal translations of “amenities” and “energy efficiency.”
 Murals and multilingual displays (like the water mural in Santa Anita Park) served as effective entry points.
 2. COVID-era color-coded risk communication as a model for making complex information understandable to the public.
+3. The Pajaro Valley TCC reframed its entire engagement approach around health, safety, and affordability rather than GHG reduction — finding that this shift generated community participation where emissions-focused outreach had not.

-Region: Los Angeles, Statewide
+Region: San Francisco Bay Area, Central Coast, Los Angeles, Statewide

 Do you have any feedback on this item?